barrakz/Django-TODOLIST/README.md

-The project was created by Bartłomiej Rakuzy.
 The code for this project is available on Github.

 <h3>To download the project from Github and run it locally:</h3>